 Developing a plan at camp for those with food allergies takes planning long before the arrival date.
-It is important that the family and youth begin this process as soon as possible and include necessary leaders and health-care providers in preparing for camp.
+It is important that the family and youth begin this process as soon as possible; it is also important to include necessary leaders and health care providers in preparing for camp.

 This document provides a framework for anyone in Scouting to develop a plan for a participant with food allergies, sensitivities, or intolerances.
 With Scouting experiences in mind, the language is focused on camping.
-However, the information is valuable in any Scouting context and can be utilized by units, camps, and councils.
-It is divided into several categories to make it easier to become familiar with developing a plan.
+However, the information is valuable in any Scouting context and can be used by units, camps, and councils.